WiscCsAirg/WiscCsAirg/index.md

 * Learn about interesting and exciting science with like-minded people
 * Build your academic skills (reading, analysis / criticism, writing, presenting)
+* Keep up with developments in ML and AI
+* Satisfy your curiosity and explore new topics
 * Get faster at reading papers
-* Keep up with developments in ML and AI
 * Meet your colleagues
-* Satisfy your curiosity and explore new topics
+* Increase the breadth of your knowledge (while research is often about depth, you will need breadth for academic and other jobs)
 * Build your résumé (presentations go down in [history](archive.html)!)
 * Earn the respect of your peers